Michigan vs. Penn State NCAA Football Odds, Plays and Insights | November 13, 2021

 - In Michigan's nine games this year, it has seven wins against the spread.

-- So far this season, the Wolverines have been installed as favorites by a 1.5-point margin or more eight times and are 6-2 ATS in those contests.
+- The Wolverines have been favored by 1.5 points or more eight times this season and are 6-2 ATS in those matchups.

-- Michigan's games this year have eclipsed the over/under four times in nine opportunities (44.4%).
+- Michigan's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Michigan is 7-2 against the spread and 8-1 overall in games when it scores more than 16.7 points.
+- Michigan is 7-2 against the spread and 8-1 overall in games when it puts up more than 16.7 points.

-- Michigan is 7-1 against the spread and 7-1 overall when the team piles up over 350.7 yards.
+- Michigan is 7-1 against the spread and 7-1 overall when the team totals more than 350.7 yards.

-- This year, the Wolverines have seven turnovers, nine fewer than the Nittany Lions have takeaways (16).
+- The Wolverines have seven giveaways this season, while the Nittany Lions have 16 takeaways .

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.